-The science of artificial intelligence provides a series of challenges that must be overcome before the dream of Turing is realized.
+The science of artificial intelligence provides a series of challenges that must be overcome before the dream of Turing could be realized.
 If you are put the question: “Which element has the atomic number 27 and precedes “blue” and “green“?”

 Computers have become very proficient in it.
 Think that the Internet’s search engines can find your question just after you type a few letters.

-However, modification of the mathematical algorithm behind the search engines, so that they can give chess problems answers, was the beginning of the domination of machines.
-This was happened in 1999, when the IBM computer Deep Blue won over the world chess champion Garry Kasparov.
+However, the modification of the mathematical algorithm behind the search engines so that they can give chess problems answers was the beginning of the domination of machines.
+This is what happened in 1999 when the IBM computer Deep Blue won over the world chess champion Garry Kasparov.

 The analysis of the logical implications of each movement on a chessboard is the easiest task for a computer.

-Copyright © 2017 Learning Mind.
+Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.